eebo0o/Unity-Point-Cloud-XYZ-Importer/README.md

 Currently the Plugin only supports PLY,XYZ,XYZRGB format.
 XYZ files has to be [ASC] point, color format.

 Can support Files with size 2GB and arround 48M point.
+For now if you need to import larger files you can split the large file into small files that can be imported then use them as a seprate models.

 There are 2 types of container for point clouds.

 Mesh
 Points are to be contained in a Mesh object.
 They can be rendered with the standard MeshRenderer component.
 It's recommended to use the custom shaders included in Pcx (Point Cloud/Point and Point Cloud/Disk).

 ComputeBuffer
 Points are to be contained in a PointCloudData object, which uses ComputeBuffer to store point data.
 It can be rendered with using the PointCloudRenderer component.